Performance Breakdown

 Introduction to the Dyson Gen5 Detect

-One year after the unveiling of the V15 Detect, James Dyson further pushed the cordless vacuum envelope with the Gen5 Detect.
+One year after unveiling the V15 Detect, James Dyson further expanded the cordless vacuum envelope with the Gen5 Detect.

 Watch this video for my comprehensive review.
-What’s good and bad about this product, and should you consider it?
+What are the advantages and disadvantages of this product, and should you consider it?

-I’ll enumerate the new features and what they mean for real-world use.
+I’ll outline the new features and explain their implications for real-world use.

 1. New Motor

-The Dyson advertorial says that the Gen5 Detect has a new Hyperdimium motor that’s lighter, more efficient, and capable of handling 20% more power.
+The Dyson advertorial states that the Gen5 Detect features a new Hyperdimium motor, which is lighter, more efficient, and capable of handling 20% more power.

 Here’s a video explaining this technology – from the engineers themselves.